 At the rear left-hand corner of the machine are two rotary taps.
 The tap labeled 'suction' dictates where the spray pump will suck its water from.
-This may be from the spray tank, the wash tank or from an outside source, "self fill".
+This may be from the spray tank, the wash tank or from an outside source self fill.
 The final position on this tap will isolate the main filter.

 The 'pressure' tap dictates where the spray pump will transfer its water to.
 This may be 'spray' for normal use, washing or agitation; 'hopper Venturi' so that the induction hopper will operate or 'pump out' to transfer surplus liquid into a holding tank.
-The protective cap on the 'pump out' outlet should be removed prior to selecting this position.